colinmollenhour/php-rate-limiter/README.md

 - PHP ^8.0
 - `redis` extension is optional but recommended
 - `colinmollenhour/credis` is automatically installed by composer
-- A Redis or Redis-compatible server
+- A Redis or Redis-compatible server (Redis, Dragonfly, KeyDB, Valkey, AWS ElastiCache)

 ## Quick Start